YitingQu/yitingqu.github.io/_pages/about.md

 Research Interests
 ======
-- Security and Privacy of Machine Learning
+- Machine Learning Privacy and Security
-- Optimization in Machine Learning
+- Misuses of Text-to-Image Models
-- IoT Security
+- Applications of Multimodal Models on Hateful Memes

 Publications
 ======